twome/mane/docs/tasks.md

 - FEAT 2: Use instructions to boot-launch https://github.com/Teamwork/node-auto-launch

-- FEAT 2: make the injector wait until DOMContentLoaded to write the dep-invocations

-- FEAT 2: grey out the checkbox to make a preexisting asset with the exact same matchlist

 - FEAT 2: allow colons in matchers
 	- must separate the IDs and asset filenames?
-	- replace `:` with `_` in filenames
+	- replace `:` with what in filenames? urlencode-style character–>number system?
 	- indicator `-renamed---`
 	- use special comment to write matchlist in file